KoziolLaboratory/sc-m6a-hippocampus/README.md

 ## Introduction

-The code in this repository is organized into two main folders:
+The code in this repository is organized into four main folders:

 1. `bulkDART`: This folder contains the code used for the analysis of bulk dartseq data.

 2. `scDART`: This folder contains the code used for the analysis of single-cell dartseq data.

+3. `MeRIP`: This folder contains scripts related to m6A RNA immunoprecipitation (MeRIP).

+4. `sc_bulk_MeRIP`: This folder contains scripts related to the comparison of the results obtained by MeRIP, single-cell dartseq and bulk dartseq results.

 ## Code Overview and usage